shreyamatkar/CODSOFT-level1-task2/README.md

-It's a personal portfolio website.
+It's a personal portfolio website created using CSS, HTML and JS.